Mekong Cultural Hub

 Hub Partners

-Mekong Cultural Hub (MCH)’s mission is to empower diverse cultural practitioners to bring to life their visions for a sustainable and inclusive Asia.
+Mekong Cultural Hub (MCH)’s mission is to empower diverse cultural changemakers to bring to life their visions for a sustainable and inclusive Asia.
 As the main coordinator of the Art & Society Hubs Network – Asia, MCH plays a vital role in facilitating, structuring, and operations of the network.
 MCH works closely with the other Hub Partners in planning and decision-making processes.
 You can read more about how and why MCH started the Art & Society Hubs Network – Asia HERE.
 You can contact MCH at: info@mekongculturalhub.org

 PARTNERS & SUPPORTERS